connervieira/Instantiate/README.md

 ## Description

 Instantiate is a clean and modern web-interface to view an offline Instagram archive created by [Instaloader](https://instaloader.github.io/).
-Instantiate works entirely offline, and doesn't not need an internet connection to function.
+Instantiate works entirely offline, and does not need an internet connection to function.
 It does not collect any telemetry, or communicate with Instagram in any way.

 ## Screenshots